 I wanted to be in control, but I had to let go and trust God.
 Now when I feel the urge to call or text and ask, “Have you eaten lunch?”
 I pray, instead.
 I ask God to help me let go and trust that He is working out His plan in my son’s life, just as He is in mine.

-If you have experienced the ache of watching your last child walk into adulthood and leave home, then you know what I’m feeling.
+If you have experienced the ache of the empty nest, of watching your last child walk into adulthood and leave home, then you know what I’m feeling.
 I trust that you would send me encouragement, as you know my pain.
 If you have not yet taken the journey of releasing your children to adulthood and letting them go, let me encourage you, God has an excellent plan for your children and for you.
-The God of all comfort is waiting to comfort you, and us mothers who have tread this path before – will be waiting as well.
+The God of all comfort is waiting to comfort you, and us mothers who have tread this path before—will be waiting as well.